Frequently Asked Questions: Photograph Copying, Repair and Retouching

 Do I offer quotations?

 Yes.
 The easiest way of finding out the cost is to let me take a look at the work.
+A photograph of the original made using a mobile phone would be OK.

 What images can you copy?